zchking/docs/pages/katalon-studio/docs/tutorial-setup-katalon-studio-with-vso.md

 3.    **Build your project with the agent:**

 Configure your project to be built with the agent.
-In my case, my agent is in ‘Default’ queue group, so I will choose ‘Default’ queue when selecting new build.
+In my case, my agent is in 'Default' queue group, so I will choose 'Default' queue when selecting new build.

 ![](../../images/katalon-studio/docs/tutorial-setup-katalon-studio-with-vso/image2018-6-15 10_50_8.png)